Flavor: Fresh savory pastry aroma. Soft mouth feel with floral and vegetable notes. Lingering flowery, oily finish.

-Garden: We continue to be delighted with our source of Alishan Tea that we discovered a few years ago.
-It is a residential farm, run by a husband and wife team, with an onsite factory, and surrounded by pine and bamboo forest in the Alishan High Mountain Tea area of Taiwan.
+Garden: Our source of Alishan High Mountain Tea is a residential farm, run by a husband and wife team, with an onsite factory, and surrounded by pine and bamboo forest.
 It embodies pretty much everything we aspire to support in the local industry, and represent to tea lovers around the world.
 This homestead farm is among the highest elevation farms in the valley, with only small neighboring plots of tea, but no residential development above it.
-We have a great feeling about the people and the environment that sustainably produce this quality High Mountain Tea from the Alishan region.
+We have continued to appreciate the people and the environment that sustainably produce this quality High Mountain Tea from the Alishan region.

 Alishan High Mountain Oolong is a vibrant, fresh green oolong with a mild, subtly sweet character that makes a popular choice in this category.
-This batch is lightly oxidized, offering a fresh herbal boquet and balanced brew.
-As with all quality High Mountain Oolong Tea from Taiwan, there is a smooth viscosity to the texture of the tea, while maintaining its clean, fresh character.
+This batch is sufficiently oxidized which mellows the green leaves into a milder, more full-bodied and balanced brew.
+As with all quality High Mountain Oolongs, there is a smooth viscosity to the texture of the tea, while maintaining its clean, fresh character.

 This batch of tea comes from Ruili Village in the Meishan Township of Chiayi County, Taiwan.
-We source our Alishan High Mountain Oolong from same farm.
-The neighboring villages of Ruifeng and Ruili have increasingly become popular sources of Alishan High Mountain Oolong in the last 10-15 years in the local industry.
+Ruifeng, Ruili, Taihe, and Zhangshuhu have increasingly become the most popular sources of Alishan High Mountain Oolong in the last 20 years or so.
 Originally, Alishan tea was originally made famous by the newly developed area on the south-western foothills of Alishan, with the most famous place name being Shizuo.
-This area is along the main tourist route leading to Alishan Scenic Area, and the local tea industry flourished and developed as a result.
-While quality tea is still produced in this area, it has become somewhat over-popularized and over-developed.
+This area is along the main tourist route leading to Alishan, and the local tea industry flourished and developed as a result.
+While fine quality tea is still produced in this area, it has become somewhat over-popularized and over-developed.

 Cold Brew: Use 5g of tea per liter of water.
 Brew tea at room temperature for 2-3 hours, and enjoy.
 Or you can put your cold brew bottle in the fridge to brew overnight and be ready to drink the next day.

-Gong Fu: Cover the bottom of your Gongfu teapot with tea leaves (10g for a 150 ml pot).
-Use boiling temperature water and brew for about 50 seconds on the first brew.
+Gong Fu: We recommend a 1:15 leaf to water ratio, so 10g of tea for 150mL of water.
+Use boiling temperature water and brew for about 50 seconds.
 Increase brewing time with each successive brew.
-The leaves can be brewed up to 6 times.
+The leaves can be brewed 5-6 times..